dkottow/ngen-echen/src/docs/AccessControlAzure.md

-# Access Control in Data365
+# Overview

 Data365 provides access control through the Azure Active Directory service.
 Users will need to first authenticate against AAD before being able to access any data.

-Once authenticated, all calls to the API will bear a security token that not only identifies the user, but also includes information on relevant security groups to determine the users' general access rights.
+Once authenticated, all calls to the API will bear a security token identifies the user including ownership to security groups relevant to Data365.

+Authorization is given by a role-based model implemented inside Data365.

+# Authentication through AAD

 You can read more about AAD security tokens and claims [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-token-and-claims).
 We are using OpenID Connect and the associated JWT Id_token.